bsamot10/EuroleagueDataETL/euroleague_api_etl/README.md

 For each season's directory a meta data _json_ file is created that holds some useful information of the process.

-A simple logfile that captures all the _print_ results is also available in the _simple_logs_ folder thta is created in the current working directory.
+A simple logfile that captures all the _print_ results is also available in the _simple_logs_ folder that is created in the current working directory.

 ### Program interruption